mozzafiato/DataMiningAssignment/ERiC/README.md

  ! pip install torch-geometric
 ```

-## Files
+## Reports of results:
 - **EDA.ipynb** contains the exploratory data analysis with methods such as dimensionality reduction, clustering etc.
 - **EDA.html** containts the results of EDA.ipynb.
 - **EDA_ERiC.ipynb** visualizes and analyzes the clusterings obtained with ERiC.
 - **EDA_ERiC.html** containts the results of EDA_ERiC.ipynb.

+## Computation of results:
+- **kernel_computation.ipynb** computes the kernels and stores the results in pickle files.
+- **Run_ERiC.ipynb** runs ERiC on a given dataset and kernel and stores the result in pickle files.
-- **ERiC_validation.ipynb** contains code for the validation of ERiC, comparing it with the ELKI implementation.
+- **ERiC_Validation.ipynb** contains code for the validation of ERiC, comparing it with the ELKI implementation.
+- **plot_trees.ipynb** plots the cluster hierarchies for different combinations of hyperparameters.

+## Helper files:
+- **lib.py** contains the implementation of ERiC.
+- **elki_eric.py** runs the ELKI implementation of ERiC and saves in a text file.
+- **elki_parser.py** parses the results of ELKI ERiC and contains a function for visualization.
+- **validation.py** compares two outputs of ERiC for validation.